Preimage problems for deterministic finite automata: Introduction

-Synchronizing automata serve as transparent and natural models of various systems in many applications in different fields, such as coding theory, DNA-computing, robotics, testing of reactive systems, and theory of information sources.
-They also reveal interesting connections with symbolic dynamics, language theory, group theory, and many other parts of mathematics.
-For a detailed introduction to the theory of synchronizing automata we refer the reader to the survey~\cite{Volkov2008Survey}, and for a review of relations with coding theory to~\cite{Jurgensen2008} and \cite{BPR2010CodesAndAutomata}.
+Synchronizing automata serve as transparent and natural models of various systems in many applications in different fields, e.g., in coding theory \cite{BPR2010CodesAndAutomata,Jurgensen2008}, model testing of reactive systems \cite{Sandberg2005Survey}, robotics \cite{Na1986}, and biocomputing \cite{BAPLS2003}.
+They also reveal interesting connections with many parts of mathematics.
+For example, some of the recent works involve group theory \cite{ArCaSt17}, representation theory \cite{AMSV2009RepresentationTheory}, computational complexity \cite{OM2010}, optimization and convex geometry \cite{GonzeJungers2016OnSynchronizingProbabilityFunction}, regular languages and universality \cite{RSX2012UniversalityProblems}, approximability \cite{GawrychowskiStraszak2015StrongInapproximability}, primitive sets of matrices \cite{BlondelJungersOlshevsky2015}, and graph theory \cite{GrechKisielewiczEdgeColoredDigraphs2016}.
+For a~brief introduction to the theory of synchronizing automata we refer the reader to an excellent, though quite outdated, survey~\cite{Volkov2008Survey}.

-The famous \v{C}ern\'{y} conjecture \cite{Cerny1964}, which was formally stated in 1969 during a conference (\cite{Volkov2008Survey}), is one of the most longstanding open problems in automata theory, and is the central problem in the theory of synchronizing automata.
-It states that a synchronizing automaton has a reset word of length at most $(n-1)^2$.
+The famous \v{C}ern\'{y} conjecture \cite{Cerny1964}, which was formally stated in~1969 during a~conference \cite{Volkov2008Survey}, is one of the most longstanding open problems in automata theory.
+It states that a~synchronizing automaton has a~reset word of length at most $(n-1)^2$.
+The currently best upper bound is cubic and has been improved recently \cite{Shitov2019} (cf.\ \cite{Szykula2018ImprovingTheUpperBound}).
 Besides the conjecture, algorithmic issues are also important.
 Unfortunately, the problem of finding a \emph{shortest} reset word is computationally hard \cite{Ep1990,OM2010}, and also its length approximation remains hard \cite{GawrychowskiStraszak2015StrongInapproximability}.
-We also refer to surveys \cite{Sandberg2005Survey,Volkov2008Survey} about algorithmic issues and the \v{C}ern\'{y} conjecture.
+We also refer to surveys \cite{Sandberg2005Survey,Volkov2008Survey} dealing with algorithmic issues and the \v{C}ern\'{y} conjecture.